OverLuked/OverLuked/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Software Development
+- 🌱 I’m currently learning Software Development and Machine Learning
 - 📫 How to reach me: edillorluke@gmail.com

 ## My GitHub Stats